2021 - 2022 Catalog

 The BAS ECE consists of the Core Curriculum selected by Dallas College and additional course work required for the specific degree.
 In keeping with Texas State law, students who complete the 42-hour credits of the Core Curriculum are assured that the Core should transfer to any Texas public college or university.
 In such instances, the Core should be substituted for the core requirements of the receiving institution.
 Therefore, in pursuing the BAS ECE degree, students are encouraged to complete the entire Core here at Dallas College.
 However, care should be taken in the selection of math and science courses to ensure that those courses also meet requirements of the proposed major at the transfer institution.
 The BAS ECE curriculum requires specific courses that must be taken in addition to the Core.

-In addition to completing the required courses, students must meet all Texas Success Initiative (TSI) requirements and receive a GPA(2) of at least 2.75 for all upper-level courses in the BAS ECE program.
+In addition to completing the required courses, students must meet all Texas Success Initiative (TSI) requirements and receive a combined GPA(2) of at least 2.75 for all coursework in the BAS ECE program.
 Note: There is a separate admissions process into the Educator Preparation Program (EPP) and acceptance into the BAS ECE program does not guarantee admissions into the EPP.

 *Upon approval from the TEA, the program will also offer students a pathway towards Texas teacher certificate through the Dallas College EPP.